 Experience the rugged, unspoiled beauty of Iwate's coastline

-Shaped by the forces of nature from its rock formations to the towns devastated by the 2011 earthquake and tsunami, the coast of Iwate holds a dark allure.
-From lonely beaches to mysterious caves, coastal Iwate is a fascinating place to explore.
+The coast of Iwate is shaped by the forces of nature from its rock formations to the towns devastated by the 2011 earthquake and tsunami.
+From beaches to mysterious caves, coastal Iwate is a fascinating place to explore.

-- The rock formations of Kitayamaki, Jodogohama and the Goishi Coast
+- The rock formations of Kitayamazaki, Jodogohama and the Goishi Coast

 - Ryusendo Cave and its mysterious underground lakes